 That decision depends in part upon your target tech career.
 While coding bootcamps generally have good track records when it comes to helping graduates find positions in the tech field, a bootcamp education may limit a person's career options.

-Is a CS degree worth it?
+Is a computer science (CS) degree worth it?
 Or will graduating from a bootcamp help you meet your goals?
 In this guide we weigh the pros and the cons of attending a coding bootcamp vs. college.

 Coding Bootcamp vs. Computer Science Degree

 There are multiple pathways you can follow to break into the tech industry and increase your earning potential.
 But how do you decide between a coding bootcamp vs. college?
 Start by weighing the pros and cons of attending a bootcamp over a degree program.

 Coding bootcamps can cost thousands of dollars less than a traditional college degree.
 Bootcamp tuition often ranges from $10,000-$15,000, with the average cost falling at around $13,500 (based on data collected by BestColleges in 2020).
 In contrast, tuition for a computer science program often costs upwards of $65,000 according to data from the National Center for Education Statistics, which reported an average yearly undergraduate tuition of around $16,300 at four-year schools in 2018-19.